cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/commands.md

 <Definitions>

 - `key` <Type>string</Type> <PropMeta>required</PropMeta>
-  - A key’s name.
+  - The key’s name.
 The name may be at most 512 bytes.
 All printable, non-whitespace characters are valid.

 - `value` <Type>string</Type> <PropMeta>required</PropMeta>
-  - A UTF-8 encoded string to be stored, up to 10 MB in length.
+  - The UTF-8 encoded string to be stored, up to 10 MB in length.

 </Definitions>